Mitchell St Plaza

 Mitchell Street Plaza Public Domain Upgrade

-Mitchell Street Plaza is complete with Green (breathable) Wall, Corten Walls, synthetic turf, Pacific Hwy footpath and shared zone space.
+The Mitchell Street Plaza upgrade is complete with Green (breathable) Wall, Corten Walls, synthetic turf, Pacific Hwy footpath and shared zone space.

 The Junglefy Breathing Wall is next to the Pacific Highway, and its doubled-walled structure is filled with nearly 6000 plants that filter vehicle exhaust and VOCs (volatile organic compounds).
 The wall has fans inside, which draw air in and push it out through the plants, speeding up the air-cleaning process.

-Decorative lighting is being installed, the Mitchell St & Atchison St intersection resurfaced and planting completed.
+Decorative lighting has been installed, the Mitchell St & Atchison St intersection resurfaced and planting completed.

-All electrical works and new lighting will help see the removal of overhead power lines (Ausgrid).
+All electrical works and new lighting has been completed and resulted in the the removal of overhead power lines (Ausgrid).

-A new shared-zone gives pedestrians right-of-way and puts a 10km-per-hour speed limit on motorists along the Plaza, which is situated between Pacific Hwy and Atchison St. The green wall "gateway statement" helps identity and character of St Leonards separate from the adjacent villages and Pacific Hwy road corridor.
+The new shared-zone gives pedestrians right-of-way and puts a 10km-per-hour speed limit on motorists along the Plaza, which is situated between Pacific Hwy and Atchison St. The green wall "gateway statement" helps identity the character of St Leonards separate from the adjacent villages and Pacific Hwy road corridor.